 - The noise level in the work environment is usually moderate.

-- Although work is primarily indoors, you will be required to travel outside to The Food Trust locations/special events.
+- Although work is primarily indoors, you will be required to travel outside to corner-stores and other community locations/special events on a regular basis.

 - Position may require occasional trips to attend conferences seminars, and meetings.

 - May require working non-traditional hours based on operational needs.